 At the Group level, internal liquidity management is based on the monitoring and management of short- and long-term liquidity risks.
 Liquidity indicators are important in daily liquidity management, indicating potential liquidity challenges.
 The indicators are monitored by various functions across the Group, depending on the type of indicator.
-Realkredit Danmark and the Danica Pension Group manage their liquidity separately but they are subject to coordination at the Group level.
+Realkredit Danmark and the Danica Group manage their liquidity separately but they are subject to coordination at the Group level.
 They are therefore only included in the Group's general liquidity reporting insofar as it is relevant from a Group perspective.
 At Realkredit Danmark, the financing of mortgage loans through the issuance of listed mortgage bonds with matching conditions has minimized Realkredit Danmark's liquidity risk in all material respects (see "-The Danish Mortgage Finance System" above).
-The Danica Pension Group's balance sheet contains long-term life insurance liabilities and assets, most of which are invested in easily marketable bonds and shares.
+The Danica Group's balance sheet contains long-term life insurance liabilities and assets, most of which are invested in easily marketable bonds and shares.
 Both companies are subject to statutory limits on their exposures to the Bank.
-The Group's LCR reserve was DKK 710 billion as at December 31, 2020.
-For additional information on the Group's liquidity risk management, see "Risk Management-Liquidity Risk."
+As at December 31, 2021, the Group's LCR reserve was DKK 687 billion, as compared to DKK 710 billion as at December 31, 2020.
+For additional information on the Group's liquidity risk management, see "Risk Management-Liquidity, Funding and Capital Risk."